 Trigger #1: Stress at work

 Whether working to tight deadlines, having to do a presentation, taking part in a Zoom event, dealing with tricky colleagues, the threat of job cuts and/or a lack of job satisfaction your workplace can be a pretty relentless source of stress and anxiety.
-Unsurprisingly, perhaps over half the women (53%) in the Health & Her study cited this as the factor most likely to inflame their perimenopausal or menopausal symptoms.
+Unsurprisingly, perhaps over half the women (53%) in the Health & Her study identified stress at work as a trigger of their perimenopausal or menopausal symptoms.

 Why?
 Dr Rebeccah Tomlinson, a GP with a special interest in menopause explains, “Stress is a natural physical and psychological reaction to life.
 In small doses it is fine but when it revs up especially during work, the body goes into flight or fight mode.
 Your brain signals the release of the stress hormones cortisol and adrenaline, which prepares your body for action.”
 Why these symptoms can be aggravated during perimenopause and menopause is because oestrogen helps to balance cortisol levels, so when levels of oestrogen drop, this can make it harder for you to deal effectively with stress.